amberframework/docs/recipes/debugging/vs-code-debug.md

 ### 7. Print hidden objects

-Some objects doen't show at all.
+Some objects doesn't show at all.
 So you can unhide them by using `.to_s` method and an auxiliar variable, like this:

 ```crystal
 def bar(hello)